 In the first post of this blog series we look at a definition of Enterprise Change Management (ECM).
-What it was, the unprecedented level of disruption that was increasingly driving the need for it in organizations and how the impact of digital transformation was offering a significant opportunity to implement and quickly scale an ECM based approach to delivering change.
+What it is, the unprecedented level of disruption that is increasingly driving the need for it in organizations and how the impact of digital transformation is providing a significant opportunity to build your Enterprise Change Management capability both quickly and cost effectively.

 Organizations are under pressure to change, more than ever before

 To successfully introduce an Enterprise Change Management strategy, an organization needs a level of change management maturity, which requires a significant investment of time and effort.

 When working with clients we use our Change Management Maturity model with the four levels shown below to: